havablair/rmd-report/README.md

 1. Fork this repo (if you are familiar with git and GitHub) OR
 2. Download the ZIP file of this repo (green button "Clone or download").
     - Once you have the ZIP file, unzip (extract) it to a new folder in a sensible place on your computer (make sure you know where it is!)
     - Open R Studio, click File > New Project > Existing Directory.
-Then browse (navigate) to wherever your unzipped  folder is and select it as your working directory.
+Then navigate to wherever your unzipped  folder is and select it as your working directory.
 Check the box that says "Open in new session" and then click "Create Project"
     - Congrats!
 You now have your own R Project with all the report example files.
 This helps you out because your working directory is already set (via the R Project) and the template and script files will know how to find one another.
 It also means that any files you create will be saved withing this project directory.
     - Start by opening up report-template.Rmd from within your R Project session.
 From there you can also check out the R scripts under the scripts/ subdirectory and get a sense of how everything fits together.